elamaran619/amazon-quicksight-user-guide/doc_source/setup-new-quicksight-account.md

 If you're a student or educator, new to AWS, see [Sign Up for AWS and a Free Amazon QuickSight Account as an Educator or Student](#setup-aws-educator-or-student) instead\.

 This process guides you through the following steps:
 + Create a free Amazon QuickSight account\.
 You can choose either Standard or Enterprise Edition\.
-You also set up a Amazon QuickSight account name\.
+You also set up an Amazon QuickSight account name\.
 + Open Amazon QuickSight and get some sample data to explore\.

 To start the signup process, navigate to Amazon QuickSight in the AWS console\.